What's New, Now: Our New York Editor Keith Flanagan on the 4 Most Exciting Launches for June 2024

 Contributing editor Keith Flanagan spotlights eye-catching releases, from furniture, decor to stunning bath fittings

-Here at Livingetc we rely on Keith Flanagan to keep us up to date — he tirelessly views all the important decor launches so we — and you — don't have to.
-Keith is a design expert, an editor with an exceptional eye who has a talent for spotting trends as soon as they happen...and often just before they're about to.
+Here at Livingetc, our contributing editor Keith Flanagan is our ear to the ground, keeping us on the pulse of what's happening in the US design scene.
+Keith is a design expert, an editor with an exceptional eye who has a talent for spotting trends as they happen... and often just before they're about to.

 This month's been an interesting mix of launches with new outdoor products, stunning murals, decor releases, and more — everything to give the home a fresh spruce up for the summer.
 And Keith is combing through it all to pick out his edit of what's hot right now.
 So this is what has caught his eye and will be helping to inform what we report on this year.